-Lectures: Lectures will take place Monday, Wednesday, and Friday, from 10:45 am to 12:29 pm.
-It is in these lectures that I will cover almost all, if not all of the material you are required to know in the course.
+- Lectures: Lectures will take place as per the schedule above.
+Note that the Tuesday Lab period will also be used for lectures.
 I will be introducing definitions, stating theorems, working out examples, and writing proofs in these lectures.
-Any material covered in the lectures will be testable, unless otherwise stated.

-Labs: Labs will take place Monday, Wednesday, and Friday, from 1:30 pm to 2:30 pm.
-In these labs, the TA will be working through exercises in detail, as well as occasionally covering some content I was not able to cover in my lecture.
+Any material covered in the lectures will be testable, unless otherwise stated. - Labs: Labs will take place as per the schedule above.
+Note that the Tuesday Lab will be used for Lectures.
+In the Thursday labs, the TA will be working through exercises in detail, as well as occasionally covering some content I was not able to cover in my lecture.

-UMLearn Materials: This syllabus, course notes, and lab notes will be posted to UMLearn, in addition to important announcements.
+UMLearn Materials / Emails: This syllabus, course notes, and lab notes will be posted to UMLearn, in addition to important announcements.
 Further, I am not perfect, and I may make a mistake in class.
 If I do, I will post a correction to UMLearn as soon as I become aware of the error.
-Thus, please make sure you are checking UMLearn on a regular basis so that you are of any announcements or corrections.
+I will assume that you are checking either UMLearn or your email once every 24 hours in case there is an urgent update to make.
+In return, I will respond to all urgent emails within 24 hours; less urgent emails may take up to a business day.

-Office Hours: On Mondays and Wednesdays, from 12:45 pm to 2:15 pm, I will be in my office.
+- Office Hours: As per the schedule above, I will be in my office.
 During these hours, feel free to drop in unannounced with any problems you are having relating to the course material.
 I am happy to spend however long it takes to help you understand any element of the course content.
 If these hours do not work for you, please feel free to email me to set up another time.
-Unfortunately I have other obligations, and I will not be able to help you if you drop in outside of the office hours / the specific hours we have set up.
+Unfortunately I have other obligations, and I will not be able to help you if you drop in outside of the office hours / the specific hours we have set up. - Weekly Tests: Associated with each week of lectures, there will be a test (i.e., there will be 5 Tests).
+The test will be administered through the Crowdmark platform.
+The test will be made available at 12:01am on Saturday, and will be due at 11:59pm on Sunday.
+You will write your answers to the questions on paper, and then scan the page or take a picture with your phone.
+You will then upload the pictures / scans to Crowdmark.
+The quizzes will either be given the week of the material, or the week following the material.
+This will be decided by a class vote on the first day of class.
+The tests are weighted weighted equally (i.e., 20% each).

-Quizzes: Quizzes will take place on Fridays in the Lab timeslot, as per the schedule given below.
-These quizzes are closed-book and will cover the previous week's material.
-A writing utensil and a scientific calculator will be required.
-The worst quiz will be dropped.